 However, playing off the bounce is a bit easier to time, particularly on very high lobs.
 The ball will be dropping at a much greater velocity if the lob is hit very high, making timing the shot off the air difficult to do.

-Once you are ready to initiate the overhead smash shot, set up with your feet at least shoulder-width apart for balance.
+Once you are ready to initiate the overhead smash, set up with your feet at least shoulder-width apart for balance.
 Bend your knees slightly and position yourself so that the ball is just in front of you as you prepare to make contact.

 Swing Down on the Ball